Zarel/Pokemon-Gen-6-Learnsets/learnsets-g6/README.md

 Notes
 -----

-- Only pokémon that can hatch from eggs (specifically, Azurill and Marill, but not Azumarill) should have egg moves
+- Only pokémon that can hatch from eggs (e.g. Azurill and Marill, but not Azumarill) should have egg moves

 - This is in alphabetical order (unlike Smogon Research, which is alphabetical by final evo)